chuanqisun/htmaa-2025/src/posts/week-10/index.md

 ---
-title: "Week 10: Hofstadter's Law"
+title: "Week 10: Neal's Law"
 date: 2025-11-10
 keywords: ["molding", "casting", "3d printing"]
 ---

 > Hofstadter's law: It always takes longer than you expect, even when you take into account Hofstadter's law.

-> Neal's law: You will cast the opposite of what you expect, even after Neal warned you about Neal's law.
+> Neal's law: You will cast the opposite of what you expect, even after learning about Neal's law.

 ## Group Assignment